rerrorctf/ret/README.md

 the ctftime url is stored in `~/.config/ret` using the `"ctftimeurl"` field

+the command will use the ctftime.org api to fetch details about the currently set ctftime url and then display them

+the ctf's title, start time and finish time will be displayed along with an indication of the time to the start or finish depending on the context

+for more details please see https://ctftime.org/api/

 the ctftime url will be used to aid in the generation of writeups with the `writeup` command

 🔗 https://github.com/rerrorctf/ret/blob/main/commands/ctftime.go